Last updated on August 19th, 2023 by Editorial Staff

-With a total land area of 2,489 sq mi (6,446 sq km), and a population of 989,948, as recorded in the 2020 census, Delaware ranks the 49th among the 50 states in terms of total area and is one of the most densely populated.
+With a total land area of 2,489 sq mi (6,446 sq km), and a population of 989,948, as recorded in the 2020 census, Delaware ranks forty-ninth among the 50 states in terms of total area and is one of the most densely populated.

 The northeastern part of the Delmarva Peninsula, as well as several islands and territories inside the Delaware River, are all occupied by Delaware.
 Wilmington is the state’s largest city, while Dover, the state’s second-largest, is the capital.

 From north to south, the state is divided into three counties: New Castle, Kent, and Sussex, all of which were established in 1682.
 New Castle, which is a member of the Delaware Valley Metropolitan Statistical Area having Philadelphia as its core, is more urbanized than the southern two counties, which have historically been predominantly agricultural.

 Originally inhabited by Algonquian tribes, the first permanent white settlement in Delaware was made by Swedes in 1638 at Fort Christina, now Wilmington.
 The Dutch of New Amsterdam conquered New Sweden in 1655, and the English in 1664.
 After that, Delaware was a part of New York until 1682, when it was ceded to William Penn.
 It was controlled by Pennsylvania until 1776, despite having its assembly from 1704.